The Last Barrel Standing has been saved

 There are operating model implications for each of the positions available to upstream oil and gas companies along the oil and gas Energy Transition spectrum.
 This article identifies three levers that support lean operating models and discusses areas of internal transformation that can help companies maximize opportunities and minimize risk during the shift to a low-carbon future in upstream oil and gas.
 The winners—the last barrel standing—will be those oil and gas upstream companies that adopt and apply a forever-lean mindset across the entire asset lifecycle.

-Choosing a strategic position for the oil and gas Energy Transition
+Choosing a strategic position for sustainable oil and gas operations

 Who will be the last barrel standing?